Ex-supervisor wouldn’t endorse Ladapo as FL’s top doctor

 Ladapo was an associate professor of medicine at UCLA from 2016 to 2021.
 He was hired by the University of Florida College of Medicine as he took the job of Florida surgeon general.

-The University of Florida, though a records request, sent the AP recommendation letters from three UCLA professors on behalf of Ladapo, all of which praised him as accomplished and well-qualified through years of clinical research and teaching experience.
+The University of Florida, through a records request, sent the AP recommendation letters from three UCLA professors on behalf of Ladapo, all of which praised him as accomplished and well-qualified through years of clinical research and teaching experience.

 In one of the letters, Soma Wali, chair of the school’s medicine department, wrote that Ladapo is “compassionate, extremely thoughtful, and highly creative.
 In addition, he possesses a high degree of integrity.”
 In another, Carol M. Mangione, chief of UCLA’s division of general internal medicine and health service research, wrote that he “has been one of our most productive faculty with continuous federal research funding from several grants and a large number of impactful peer reviewed research publications since his appointment.”

 The unnamed UCLA supervisor’s comments were made public about a week after Ladapo had a tense confirmation hearing in a Senate committee where Democrats accused him of evading questions and eventually stormed out of the room.
 Republicans on the committee advanced his nomination after the Democratic walkout.
-Ladapo’s confirmation still needs to go before another committee and then the full Senate.
+Ladapo’s confirmation still needs to go before another committee and then the full Senate, which is controlled by Republicans.